 Early Bird Payment

-$795 per month debited from your credit card for a period of 4 months.
+$845 per month debited from your credit card for a period of four months.

-When you have completed the registration page the system will ask you which payment method you would like to choose and at this time you can make your selection.
+After you have completed the registration page, the system will ask you which payment method you would like to choose and at this time you can make your selection.

 "I found the Skin cancer workshop very informative and have changed my day-to-day practice as a result.
 It was extremely well run and the content and presenters were of a consistently high calibre.
 I have no hesitation in recommending this workshop to any of my colleagues who have an interest in skin cancer management."